Basic Strategy Money Management

 If a player sits down at a blackjack table and decides to bet one million pounds on a single hand (as reckless and improbable as this sounds), there is a good chance they could win in this one isolated case, even if they are dealt a lousy hand like hard 16 vs. a 10.
 The house would have no other option but to pay them, suffering massive losses from this hand alone.
 This is one of the primary reasons why the limits on maximum bets are in place.

 In this sense, if players want to have more options to choose from, they need to enter the casino with a decent bankroll.
 The first thing they should look for is the minimum bet at the table.
-It is really important not to rush to join the game but instead take your time to evaluate the playing conditions and build up a large enough bankroll before you sit down to play.
+It is really important not to rush to join the game but instead to take their time to evaluate the playing conditions and build up a large enough bankroll before they sit down to play.

 As for the exact bankroll you would need, this is all very relative since the amount should be based on the table limits and what size of bets you intend to make.
 Many gambling experts, including author and world-class blackjack player Henry Tamburin, recommend a bankroll of 100x your minimum wager.